martehvi/codepub-container-workshop/03-proxy-server/README.md

 ![application-structure-3.4](./../assets/images/application-structure-3_4.PNG)

 Congratulations!
-You have now learned about and compleated the Docker Compose workshop!
+You have now learned about and completed the Docker Compose workshop!
 We hope you learned something new and exciting, and had fun doing so! 😎